autonubil/codex/docs/http.md

 Data Type | string
 Semantic | default
 Reference | [RFC 7231, section 5.3.5: Accept-Language](https://tools.ietf.org/html/rfc7231#section-5.3.5)
-Description | Accept-Language: This request header advertises which languages the client is able to understand, and which locale variant is preferred.
+Description | The `Accept-Language` request header advertises which languages the client is able to understand, and which locale variant is preferred.
 (By languages, we mean natural languages, such as English, and not programming languages.)

 ### http.req.access_control_request_headers